guigolab/lncATLAS/docker/README.md

 ## TODO

-- [ ] make test container for development
+- [x] create container for development
-- [x] find a way for David to easily deploy the test container
+- [ ] create container for production
 - [ ] find a solution for logging